VERIFY — Independent Eyes

 VERIFY is the cycle’s last word, and the architect has surfaces to bend.

 The architect would tune the plan-edit scope rules.
-The current scope is tight — VERIFY can only edit the focused job’s plan_file and only when its state allows.
-A seed wanting looser refinement could widen the scope to any plan in drafting.
-A seed wanting tighter discipline could add per-section locks (acceptance criteria are append-only; goal is immutable once cycle 1 commits).
+The current scope is tight — VERIFY can only edit the focused job’s plan_file.
+A seed wanting looser refinement could widen the scope to any plan under .claude/knowledge/plans/.
+A seed wanting tighter discipline could add per-section locks: acceptance criteria are append-only; the goal is immutable once cycle 1 commits. ⓘ

 What the architect would not customize is the inability to edit project source.
 The principle is the floor: a verification phase that lets the hand that built the code also rewrite it is not verification, it is hand-washing.